PratikshaPandaPKP/Hand-Gesture-Recognition-A-Study-Using-MediaPipe-and-TensorFlow-in-OpenCV/README.md

    - **main.py**: Execute this file to generate the project output.

 **3. Pratiksha-Panda-Hand-Gesture-Recognition-BlackBook-Report-PDF.pdf**
-   - **Blackbook of Final Research Project: Comprehensive document covering:**
+   - **Blackbook of Final Research Project:** Comprehensive document covering preliminary analysis, methodology, system analysis, code and implementation details, and everything related to the project.
-     - Preliminary analysis
-     - Methodology
-     - System analysis
-     - Code and implementation details
-     - Detailed project overview and findings